 Let’s Encrypt is a fantastic new, free service that allows one to get a free SSL certificate to make one’s site on HTTPS.
 Let’s encrypt certificates only last a few months, so they must be renewed from time to time.
 This article will discuss, step-by-step, how to renew a Let’s Encrypt certificate

 A Few Assumptions For This Article

-This article assumes that you already have certbot installed, that you already have HTTPS working for your site, that you are using Apache, and that you have an SSL certificate for your site.
+This article assumes that you already have certbot installed, that you already have HTTPS working for your site, that you are using Apache or Nginx, and that you have an SSL certificate for your site.
 If you don’t already have a Let’s Encrypt certificate, then read our article here about how to set one up.

 Step 1: Make sure your system is up-to-date